GSA/digitalgov.gov/content/guides/public-policy/_index.md

 ---

 Shipping user-centered products in government requires understanding public policy.
-As [U.S. Digital Corps](https://digitalcorps.gsa.gov/) Fellows, we quickly learned how policy impacted the work led by our teams and other technology teams across the federal government.
-In this six-part guide, “Building by the rules: A crash course for federal technologists,” we explore why public policy matters, share the different types of public policy, and discuss a case study for navigating three key federal policies most relevant for web and digital teams across government.
+[U.S. Digital Corps](https://digitalcorps.gsa.gov/) Fellows, who quickly learned how policy impacted the work led by their teams and other technology teams across the federal government, created this six-part guide, “Building by the rules: A crash course for federal technologists,” to explore why public policy matters, share the different types of public policy, and discuss a case study for navigating three key federal policies most relevant for web and digital teams across government.

 ## Why public policy matters